Jenny Uglow: Career

-Uglow has worked in publishing since leaving university.
-Until 2013 she was editorial director of the publishing company Chatto & Windus, an imprint of Random House.
+After leaving university, Uglow worked in publishing and until 2013 was an editorial director of the publishing company Chatto & Windus, an imprint of Random House.

-She is an honorary visiting professor at the University of Warwick, vice-president of the Gaskell Society and a trustee of the Wordsworth Trust.
+She has been an honorary visiting professor at the University of Warwick, and for many years acted as a trustee of the Wordsworth Trust.
 She was formerly a member of the British Library's Advisory Group for the Humanities.
+A fellow of the Royal Society of Literature, she is a past chair of its Council, and as of 2017, serves as one of its vice-presidents.
+She is also a Fellow of the Linnean Society, Vice-president of the Gaskell Society, and an honorary Fellow of St Anne's College, Oxford.

 Biographies

-Uglow compiled an encyclopaedia of biographies of prominent women, first published in 1982; the work is currently in its fourth edition and contains more than 2,000 biographies, though later versions have involved other editors.
+Uglow compiled an encyclopaedia of biographies of prominent women, first published in 1982; the work is currently in its fourth edition and contains more than 2,000 biographies, though later versions involved other editors.
 Uglow later wrote:

 I embarked on the Macmillan Biographical Dictionary of Women in a fit of pique because all reference books were full of men: it was a mad undertaking, born of a time when feminists wanted heroines and didn't have Google.

-Her first full-length biographies, depicting the Victorian women writers George Eliot (1987) and Elizabeth Gaskell (1993), continue her interest in documenting women and reflect her literary background.
-Gaskell scholar Angus Easson describes Elizabeth Gaskell: A Habit of Stories as "the best current biography" of the author, and The Cambridge Companion to Elizabeth Gaskell refers to it as "authoritative".
+Her first full-length biographies, depicting the Victorian women writers George Eliot (1987) and Elizabeth Gaskell (1993), continued her interest in documenting women, and her literary background.